Celebrity hair, makeup and nail stylists: How the Hollywood strikes have affected glam squads

 “I have a salon suite but most of my clients are actors.
 A lot of them aren’t getting their hair cut regularly right now because they’re not working.
 I’m doing whatever I can to do house calls and haircuts,” said celebrity stylist and men’s groomer Andrea Pezzillo, 38, in Los Angeles.
 She, too, teaches online.

 A lengthy actors strike would be make or break for the 59-year-old Maulawizada.
-If it stretches into December, he and his husband, a teacher, will have to sell their house.
+If it stretches into December, he and his partner, a teacher, will have to sell their house.

 He just picked up a day’s work helping prepare Sarah Jessica Parker for a round of Zoom interviews in a collaboration with a French skincare brand to help a women’s mental health organization.